-The water source is groundwater found in glacial materials.
-Two 12-inch wells provide the pumping capacity for this water system (Water System Serial Number [WSSN] 7061).
-At this time, EGLE has determined the susceptibility for this water system as "low."
+Our water source is groundwater found in glacial materials.
+Nine wells (two 8-inch, five 12-inch, and two 16-inch) provide the pumping capacity for this water system (Water System Serial Number [WSSN] 4878).
+At this time, the Department of Environment, Great Lakes, and Energy (EGLE) has determined the susceptibility for this water system as "moderately low."

 We are pleased to report that your drinking water is safe and meets Federal and State requirements.
 If you have questions about this report, or your water utility, please contact your WRC representative, Kathryn DiCea, at wrcwater@oakgov.com or 248-452-9158.
 We want our valued customers to be informed about their water utility.